 Stage three: External Ombudsman

 Where Care UK fails to resolve the complaint, the complainant has the right to request external resolution by the appropriate Ombudsman or other supervisory service.
 This service can be provided by various organisations depending on the geographical location of the service i.e. England, Wales or Scotland, and the type of health or social care in question.
-Details of all external complaints services can be found in the Care UK complaints policy.

 NHS Complaints Procedure